GerritCodeReview/plugins_saml/README.md

 Default is not set.

 **saml.useNameQualifier**: By SAML specification, the authentication request must not contain a NameQualifier, if the SP entity is in the format nameid-format:entity.
 However, some IdP require that information to be present.
 You can force a NameQualifier in the request with the useNameQualifier parameter.
 For ADFS 3.0 support, set this to `false`.

 Default is true.

+**saml.logoutType**: Set the desired logout behavior, can be one of:

+- `redirect` - perform a standard redirect based on the value from `auth.logoutUrl`

+- `slo-default` - perform a SLO using the SAML identity provider default

+- `slo-post` - perform a SLO using the POST method

+- `slo-redirect` - perform a SLO using a redirect

+Default is redirect.

+**saml.signSLORequest**: Determines if the SLO request is signed when `saml.logoutType` is set to one of the SLO values.

+Default is true.

+**saml.postLogoutURL**: The URL to redirect to once the SLO flow completes.
+Only used when `saml.logoutType` is set to one of the SLO values.

+Default is not set.